It is more important than ever to continue with the vaccination rollout as the vaccine is the way of eventually getting on top of this pandemic.

 Pregnant women should be offered COVID-19 vaccines at the same time as people of the same age or risk group.
 Please read advice for childbearing, pregnant or breastfeeding women.

-Adults who are household contacts of immunosuppressed adults are being prioritised for the vaccine following new guidance based on evidence that susceptibility to infection is reduced in those who have been vaccinated, and so vaccinating individuals aged 16+ living with an adult who is immunocompromised is considered to be a beneficial approach by increasing protection.
+Adults who are household contacts of immunosuppressed adults have been prioritised for the vaccine following guidance based on evidence that susceptibility to infection is reduced in those who have been vaccinated and so vaccinating individuals aged 12+ living with any person who is immunocompromised is considered to be a beneficial approach by increasing protection.

 Who cannot have the vaccine?

+There are very few people who are not suitable for the vaccine.
 The vaccines do not contain organisms that grow in the body, and so are safe for people with disorders of the immune system.
-These people may not respond so well to the vaccine.
-A very small number of people who are at risk of COVID-19 cannot have the vaccine – this includes some people who have severe allergies and people with certain blood disorders.
+These people may not respond so well to the vaccine but it is still better to have the protection it offers.
+A very small number of people who are at risk of COVID-19 cannot have the vaccine – this includes some people who have a history of systemic allergic reaction such as anaphylaxis to a previous dose of vaccine and people with a prior allergic reaction to any component (excipient) of the COVID-19 vaccine e.g. polyethylene glycol.
+People in these circumstances can discuss with their medical advisor.

 Is the vaccine compulsory?